Vltava: Course

-From a strict hydrological point of view, it is the Elbe upstream of Mělník that is a tributary of the Vltava rather than the other way around, owing to the Vltava's longer distance upstream (434 km against 294 km of the Elbe), greater discharge, and larger drainage basin; however, since at the confluence point the Elbe flows through the main valley in a straight line, relative to which the Vltava flows at a right angle, the combined river downstream is identified as the Elbe.
+From a strict hydrological point of view, it is the Elbe upstream of Mělník that is a tributary of the Vltava rather than the other way around, owing to the Vltava's longer distance upstream (434 km against 294 km of the Elbe), greater discharge, and larger drainage basin; however, since at the confluence point the Elbe flows through the main valley in a straight line, relative to which the Vltava flows at a right angle, the combined river downstream is identified as the Elbe for historical reasons.
+Had the combined river been identified as the Vltava in line with the hydrological convention, it would be 1252 km long.